LL::NG can be used as a CAS server. It can allow one to federate LL::NG with:

 CAS Service to define:

-- CAS login: the session key transmitted to CAS client as the main identifier (CAS Principal).
-This setting can be overriden per-application.
+CAS login: the session key transmitted to CAS client as the main identifier (CAS Principal).
+This setting can be overridden per-application.

 CAS login is not set, it uses